minerbadd/MUSE/data/muse/docs/lib/net.md

 --:- bore marker borePlans  -> _Dig horizontally from marker using saved or specified bore and shaft plans._

---:- post marker borePlans?  -> _Go to marker (and up 1) from current level with saved or specified plans._
+--:- post marker borePlans?  -> _Go to marker (and up 1 block) from current level with saved or specified plans._

 --:- ores marker borePlans?  -> _Excavate ores from side tunnel near marker, return up 1 from marker._